ASHVINI-KUMAR07/Metacrafters_Eth-Avax_Assessment-4/README.md

     function transferTo(address _to, uint _val) public  {
         _transfer(msg.sender, _to, _val);
     }
+//This will give the items which we defined in string above, like pencil eraser and scale
     function getOwnedAssets(address _owner) public view returns (string[] memory) {
         return ownedAssets[_owner];
     }